Nonlinear stabilization of chiral modes in space-time modulated parametric oscillators: Simulation of chiral steady state in coupled plate resonators

 Results of a dynamical simulation with space-time modulation strength $\delta' = 0.1$ are shown in \subfigref{fig:comsol}{c}.
 At this modulation, the system shows an initial transient around \qty{2}{\micro\second} long, after which the three resonators oscillate at roughly $2\pi/3$ out of phase, consistent with the counterclockwise traveling wave.
 Subsequently, the trajectory tracks the expected evolution of the counterclockwise traveling wave as predicted by the discrete model, including an exponentially growing phase followed by ring-down oscillations that decay toward a finite-amplitude chiral steady state (compare to the discrete model trajectories of \figref{fig:threepanel}).
 This numerical result shows that tension-modulated micromechanical systems provide the essential ingredients of dynamic control, coupling, and nonlinearity necessary to harbor the chiral steady states established in this work.
 We further used fits to our analytical results in the different stages of the motion to fix parameters of the discrete model (see \appref{app:comsolfit} for a detailed description of the fitting procedure), enabling us to predict the amplitude evolution from the reduced model equations (\eqnref{eq:reducedeom}).
 The resulting trace (thick red curve in \subfigref{fig:comsol}{c}) closely follows the amplitude evolution from the continuum simulations, showing that our discrete model can quantitatively predict the time-evolution of the parametrically amplified mode in a continuum system.

 In \secref{sub:damped}, we showed that the chiral steady state was reached for a wide range of initial conditions, even if they do not satisfy the strict relative oscillation phases of the ansatz used to generate the reduced averaged equations.
 We also observed this scenario in the continuum model simulations, as exemplified by the trajectory shown in \subfigref{fig:comsol}{d} for a simulation with $\delta' = 0.2$.
 At this stronger pumping, the initial evolution from the arbitrary member of the degenerate traveling-wave mode subspace quickly deviated from the counterclockwise traveling-wave mode, favoring one resonator over the other two.
 However, the resonator amplitudes begin to even out during the ringdown phase (\qty{5}{\micro\second}--\qty{15}{\micro\second}) which ends with the system reaching a constant-amplitude chiral steady state with the phase offsets corresponding to the counterclockwise traveling mode.
 The simulation shows that the chiral steady state can be reached at late times even if the trajectory does not follow the traveling-wave ansatz at early times, illustrating the robustness of the chiral steady state.
+In addition, the amplitude of the steady state is successfully predicted from the discrete model fixed point (\eqnref{eq:trimerfp}) by doubling the modulation amplitude fitted from the $\delta' = 0.1$ simulation, and keeping the other parameters constant (thick red line in \subfigref{fig:comsol}{d}).
+This result illustrates the predictive power of the discrete model and of our fixed-point analysis even for trajectories that initally deviate from the chiral mode.